Khaali-dev/Symbaroum-FoundryVTT-Macros/README.md

 IT IS A WORK IN PROGRESS.
 The macros are stable, but currently the html is ugly and only a fraction of powers and abilities are supported.
 For the moment, they are in french only.

+in order to use the html templates, you have to put them somewhere in your data folder, and link it